Mini: Mark VI: 1990–1996

 With the larger Metro being redesigned in 1990 to take the new K-Series engine, the Mini became the sole recipient of the classic A-Series engine with transmission-in-sump layout.
-The engine mounting points were moved forward to take 1275-cc power units, and includes the later Horizontal Integral Float version of the SU carb, plus the single-point fuel-injected car, which came out in 1991.
-The 998-cc power units were discontinued.
+The engine mounting points were moved forward to take 1275 cc power units, and includes the later Horizontal Integral Float version of the SU carb, and also the single-point fuel-injection version, which came out in November 1991.
+The 998 cc power units were discontinued.
+Early, carburetted Coopers had a catalytic converter and produce 61 PS at 5500 rpm.
+Power crept up to 62 hp at 5700 rpm for the fuel injected model.
 An internal bonnet release was fitted from 1992.
+By 1991, the Cooper represented forty percent of Mini sales in the home market; the main export market was Japan.
 Production ended in August 1996 as the Mark VII replaced it.

-In the summer of 1991, 21 years after the fibreglass Mini built in Chile was produced, another fibreglass bodied Mini again entered production, this time in Venezuela.
+In the summer of 1991, 21 years after the fibreglass Mini built in Chile was produced, another fibreglass bodied Mini again entered production.
+This time, it was built in Venezuela and sold as the Mini Cord.
 The producer, Facorca, intended to sell the car in the Caribbean and Central America, and also had plans for Brazilian assembly.

 Mark VII: 1996–2000

 This was the final version, twin point injection with front-mounted radiator.
 Full-width dashboard replaces the original shelf, internal bonnet release.
 Introduction of airbag on driver's side.
 The basic Mini was the 1.3i, the other model in the range being the Mini Cooper.
-The end of production in October 2000 not only signalled the end of original Mini production after 41 years, but also brought about the demise of the 1275-cc engine which had powered the Mini and numerous other BL/BMC/ARG cars for more than 35 years.
+The end of production in October 2000 not only signalled the end of original Mini production after 41 years, but also brought about the demise of the 1275 cc engine which had powered the Mini and numerous other BL/BMC/ARG cars for more than 35 years.
 The Metro had ceased production two and a half years earlier, meaning the Mini outlived the car that was supposed to replace it.